MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 ---
-title: Prepare to Deploy Web Application Workload to Azure
+title: Prepare to deploy web application workload to Azure
 description: Learn the steps to deploy your web application workload to Azure Kubernetes Service (AKS).
 author: paolosalvatori
 ms.author: paolos